alirezasn3/ezsh/README.md

 # Easy Scripts

 A set of useful bash scripts that you can download and run in one line.
 Run the scripts as instructed.

-# Scripts
+Note that the scripts are only tested on Ubuntu 20 at this time.

 ## Install Go
 Install Go 1.21.1